Zuehlke/software-engineering-corner/drafts/gherkin-api-tests.md

 However, quality assurance is challenging, as the web services offered can only be invoked end-2-end via the consumer's systems or by complex, manual test requests.
 These tests are therefore time-consuming, error-prone, only partially reproducible and difficult to document.
 As key financial figures and reports are generated via the platform, it is important that the web services are implemented and integrated correctly.
-If incorrect values would be processed, solvency issues, loss of reputation or legal cases may result.
+If the platform generates incorrect results, the consequences may be severe - reputational damage, legal challenges, and even insolvency.

 To test the interfaces and the behaviour of the system, the people involved in development use a REST client.
 For services that only offer read or write operations, additional calls are made to other services to create the preconditions for the test or to verify the result.